FastNetMon Advanced simple average traffic calculation mode

 sudo fcli commit

-For Netflow / IPFIX based algorithms speed_calculation_delay should exceed both active and inactive flow timeouts.
+For Netflow / IPFIX-based algorithms, speed_calculation_delay should exceed both active and inactive flow timeouts.

 All dashboards and traffic calculation metrics from fcli and API will be re-calculated once per speed_calculation_delay seconds.